Should You Wash Your Skin with Hot or Cold Water?

-Right now, there is not enough information to advocate for washing with warmer or cooler water.
-However, washing in hot water may cause damage to the skin over time and could disrupt the important skin barrier.
-Ice can reduce swelling, inflammation, and sebum production, but cold tap water is unlikely to achieve the same effects.
-If you wash with warm water, feel free to continue.
-If you prefer cold, that's fine too.
+Washing in hot water may cause damage to the skin over time and could disrupt the important skin barrier.
+Warm water, on the other hand, is fine.
+If you like washing with warm water, feel free to continue.
+If you prefer cool or cold water, that's fine too.

 - Popkin, B. M., D'Anci, K. E. & Rosenberg, I. H. Water, hydration, and health.
 Nutr.
 Rev. 68, 439 - 458 (2010). https://www.ncbi.nlm.nih.gov/pubmed/20646222

 - Cunliffe, W. J. et al. Pilo-sebaceous duct physiology.
 Br.
 J. Dermatol.
 95, 153 - 156 (1976). https://www.ncbi.nlm.nih.gov/pubmed/133708

 - Shahzad, Y., Louw, R., Gerber, M. & du Plessis, J. Breaching the skin barrier through temperature modulations.
 J. Control.
 Release.
 202, 1 - 13 (2015). https://www.ncbi.nlm.nih.gov/pubmed/25616160

 - Kellogg, D. L. In vivo mechanisms of cutaneous vasodilation and vasoconstriction in humans during thermoregulatory challenges.
 J. Appl.
 Physiol.
 100, 1709-1718 (2006). https://www.ncbi.nlm.nih.gov/pubmed/16614368